 Three steps to making your workplace more diverse

 Increasing the gender diversity of work teams isn’t going to happen overnight.
-It takes time and planning, and the important thing is to get started.
+It takes time and planning, and getting started is important.
 The following steps are a great way to approach this big task in a manageable way.

-Once you’re able to review data, focus on the action areas and keep an eye out for your blind spots.
+Once you can review data, focus on the action areas and watch for your blind spots.
 There may be immediate action needed, for example, changes in hiring practices or promotion cycles.
 But you would also want to start ongoing training on unconscious bias and educating your team on the perception gaps between women and men in the workplace.

-Lasting changes will take leadership sponsorship and dedication – increasing gender diversity is not simply an initiative of the Human Resources team.
+Secure leadership sponsorship and dedication.
+Increasing gender diversity takes commitment and time – it's not simply an initiative of the Human Resources team.
 All leaders within the company need to support the focus on gender diversity and remain dedicated to it.

 How are other companies working to achieve gender diversity?

-Understanding and improving gender diversity at your company may seem like a big undertaking, but many companies are making progress in this area with creative solutions.
+Understanding and improving gender diversity at your company may seem like a big undertaking, but many companies are progressing in this area with creative solutions.
 Take a look below for specific examples.

 eBay.
 At eBay, 42% of employees are women.
 In 2011, they started the Women's Initiative Network to encourage women to continue working at eBay until they moved into leadership roles.
 The program includes an annual summit to bring together the company's female leaders and senior executives for networking and professional development.
 It appears to have worked, as the number of women in leadership doubled to hit the 28% recently reported.